 - Clothing made up most of this category (173,940 CLP/$259).

 - I was proud of my ability to retain my belongings while on the road, and I had a great track record in Asia (modesty is my strong suit).
 This went down in flames in Chile.
 I lost a pair of leggings in San Pedro and a hoodie in Puerto Varas, which meant I had to find replacements.
-To understand why this was a daunting task for me, you need to know about my clothing philosophy: I’m picky, especially when it comes to my backpacker wardrobe.
+To understand why this was a daunting task, you need to know about my clothing philosophy: I’m picky, especially when it comes to my backpacker wardrobe.
 It’s not that I’m a fashion maven (dri-fit v-necks aren’t appearing on the runway any time soon…or ever), but I try to stick to items that are durable, lasting, and reasonably priced.
 When you wear and wash the same six pieces of clothing every week, you better make sure they’ll last.
 All of this sent me into a mild panic when I went shopping.
 I spent way more on replacement clothing than I normally would have because I wanted to stick to recognizable brands that wouldn’t deteriorate after one spin in a washing machine.
 So, I spent 79,990 CLP/$119 on a fleece (I can’t rehash this again because it pains me, but I discussed the ordeal here) and 37,990 CLP/$56.50 for leggings (I’ve never spent this much on dumb leggings – leggings! – and refuse to talk about this).

 - The rest of this category consists of toiletries, towel rentals, laundry, and postcards.
 I had to buy a replacement adapter since my original broke, and this was a lot easier (and cheaper at just 1,500 CLP/$2.50) than buying replacement clothing.
 I also rented pants and trekking poles for two days in Puerto Natales (8,000 CLP/$12) but didn’t end up using either since my original plan to go hiking in Torres del Paine was canceled.